jmkristian/agwpe-tools/README.md

 2. [Clone](https://www.techrepublic.com/article/how-to-clone-github-repository/)
    the [agwpe-tools](https://github.com/jmkristian/agwpe-tools) repository.
 3. Start a shell and `cd` into your clone.
-4. Download node modules, by running the command `npm install`.
+4. Run the command `npm install` to download other node packages that you'll need.
    Ignore messages about finding Python; they're harmless.
 5. Start your TNC (e.g. Direwolf).
 6. Run one of the programs, either: